The Marriage Allowance explained

 How to make this tax break work for you

-Almost half of the UK’s eligible couples failed to claim their slice of £1.3 billion in marriage allowance cash in 2016/17, with many couples either unaware of the tax break or forgetting to claim it.
+Almost half of the UK’s eligible couples failed to claim their slice of £1.3 billion in Marriage Allowance cash in 2016/17.
+Many couples are either unaware of the tax break or simply forget to claim it.

-More than four million married couples and 15,000 civil partners are eligible to claim a tax break worth up to £238 in 2018/19, but how do you go about it?
+More than four million married couples and 15,000 civil partners could claim a tax break worth up to £252 in 2021/22. but how do you go about it?

 The allowance is designed for couples where one partner pays the basic rate of income tax and the other is a non-taxpayer.
-Whichever person doesn’t pay tax can choose to reduce their personal allowance by £1,190 in 2018/19 and transfer it to their husband, wife or civil partner.
+Whichever person doesn’t pay tax can choose to reduce their personal allowance by £1,260 in 2020/21.
+They can then transfer it to their husband, wife or civil partner.

 You may benefit from the marriage allowance if: